Why do men suicide after divorce?

-Men commit suicide after divorce at a rate 3 – 4 times higher than women, a shocking divorce and suicide statistic.((https://afsp.org/about-suicide/suicide-statistics/)) And marital breakdown is a factor.((The Canadian Mental Health Association)) “The tipping point for many men is divorce,” says Prof. John Oliffe, a University of B.C. psychology researcher.
+Men commit suicide after divorce at a rate of 3 – 4 times higher than women, a shocking divorce and suicide statistic.¹ And marriage breakdown is a significant factor according to the Canadian Mental Health Association.
+“The tipping point for many men is divorce,” says Prof. John Oliffe, a University of B.C. psychology researcher.
 Professor Oliffe is part of a team fighting male depression and suicide.

-“Divorce is a classic factor in suicide because divorced men are at high risk to become isolated.
+“Divorce is a significant factor in suicide because divorced men are at high risk of becoming isolated.
 There are so many examples of good men ending their own lives.”

-The yearly suicide rate for divorced men highlights the urgency of this disaster.
+The yearly rates of suicide for divorced men highlights the urgency of this disaster.

-The research of AJ Kposowa reveals that each year, more than 3,600 divorced men — about 10 every day — commit suicide.((Kposowa AJ.
-Marital status and suicide in the National Longitudinal Mortality Study.
-Journal of Epidemiology and Community Health 2000; 54: 254-261.))
+The research of AJ Kposowa reveals that each year, more than 3,600 divorced men — about ten every day — commit suicide.³

 Divorce should mean the end of a marriage, not the end of life, for a man, or a woman.

-Something is wrong with a divorce process that results in the death of so many men, fathers, husbands, sons and brothers.
-Why should any man marry knowing that there is clear data that divorce means certain death for so many men?
+Something is wrong with a divorce process that results in the death of so many men, fathers, husbands, sons, and brothers.
+Why should any man marry knowing that there are precise data that divorce means certain death for so many men?
 And for every divorced man that commits suicide, his children are left behind, haunted and traumatized by their father's death.
-First, the children have the trauma of their parents divorce.
-Second, they experience the unimaginable; the permanent loss of their father.
+First, the children have the trauma of their parent's divorce.
+Second, they experience the unimaginable permanent loss of their father.

-Not to mention the families of the divorcing men who prefer to kill themselves than live.
-The higher suicide rates among divorced men is an indictment of the flawed legal divorce process.
+Not to mention the families of the divorcing men who prefer to kill themselves rather than live.
+The higher suicide rates among divorced men are an indictment of the flawed legal divorce process.
 No divorce should end in death, only an amicable separation of the marriage.

-Read the research paper of AJ Kposowa research paper on divorce and suicide here: https://jech.bmj.com/content/57/12/993
+Read the research paper of AJ Kposowa research paper on divorce and suicide risk here: https://jech.bmj.com/content/57/12/993

-Do you wonder why your husband killed himself after divorce?
+Do you wonder why your ex-husband, son, brother or father killed himself after divorce?
+This article will:

-Some claim men cannot handle the rejection of their wife.
+Some claim men cannot handle the rejection of their wives.

 Men commit suicide after divorce when they no longer have a relationship with their children.